-Cosmetic eyelid surgery, called blepharoplasty, is a surgical procedure to improves the appearance of the upper eyelids, lower eyelids, or both, and gives a rejuvenated appearance to the surrounding area of your eyes, making you look more rested and alert.
+Cosmetic eyelid surgery – called blepharoplasty – is a surgical procedure to improve the appearance of the upper eyelids or lower eyelids – or both – and give a rejuvenated appearance to the surrounding area of the eyes, helping the patient to look more rested and alert.

-- Bleeding under your skin (haematoma) – you may need another operation to stop the bleeding and drain the area.
+- Bleeding under your skin (haematoma) which may result in another operation to stop the bleeding and drain the area

 - Swelling that pulls the lower lid away from your eyes – this usually settles on its own after few days

 - Tightness of the eyelids that means you can’t close your eyes, which usually improves after time

 - Bleeding behind the eye which can press on the optic nerve and cause partial or complete blindness – although this is very rare, don’t ignore any severe pain you have as it can be a sign of bleeding behind the eye